 Volunteers are asked to commit to the scheme for 12 months, typically volunteers need to spend 3 hours per month communicating with their mentee via face-to-face meetings or virtual means.
 Both mentors and mentees are invited to share their experiences by contributing to evaluation surveys and case studies on their experience.
 Check out our FAQs below for more information.

-Apply now for the 2020 Cohort
+Applications for the 2020 Cohort are now closed

 I live outside London in the UK can I take part?
 Yes, we welcome applications from built environment professionals from across the UK and we encourage participants who are not based in the same region to meet virtually if at all possible.